Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 and study the continuity of the bilinear operator $B$ in the various underlying functional spaces, see for instance~\cite{MR3469428} and references therein.
 The first result in this direction dates back to Fabes, Jones, and Rivi\`ere \cite{MR316915} who proved that weak solutions in the class $ X^{p,q} $ are unique if $ \frac{2}{p} + \frac{d}{q} \leq 1$ and and $d < q <\infty $.
-The limit case $p=\infty$ and $q =d $ was later covered first by \cite{MR1813331} in $d \geq 2$, and then \cite{MR1724946,MR1680809,MR1876415} via different methods and for different spatial domains.
+In other words, the Ladyzhenskaya-Prodi-Serrin criteria hold for just $L^2_{t,x} $ weak solutions.
+The limit case $(p , q ) = ( \infty , d) $ was later covered first by \cite{MR1813331} for $d = 3$, and then in \cite{MR1724946,MR1680809,MR1876415} via different methods and for different spatial domains.
+Interestingly, in dimensions $d \geq 4$, the endpoint case $(p , q ) = ( \infty , d) $ can be strengthened to $L^\infty_t L^d$~\cite{MR1876415}.